 About

 My name is Darren Booth and I love to fly.
-I grew up in suburban Chicago near O’Hare airport, graduated from Embry-Riddle Aeronautical University with a degree in airline management and business and I worked in several departments at United Airlines.
-I also held various positions at other travel companies that focus on vacation packaging until I eventually left the industry more than a decade ago.
-Now, I’m a full-time blogger here at FrequentlyFlying.com, as well as freelance as CNBC.com’s Road Warrior editor.
+I grew up in suburban Chicago near O’Hare airport, graduated from Embry-Riddle Aeronautical University with a degree in airline management and business, and I worked in several departments at United Airlines.
+I also held various positions with other travel companies that focus on vacation packaging until I eventually left the industry more than a decade ago.
+Today, I’m simply a blogger here at FrequentlyFlying.com, and was previously the Road Warrior editor for CNBC.com.

-I spend the majority of my free time finding the best deals, planning my next adventure, and flying more than 100,000 miles per year just for the fun of it.
+I spend the majority of my time finding the best deals, planning my next adventure and flying more than 100,000 miles per year just for the fun of it.
 I love nothing more than to be at an airport, visit the lounges, board a plane, gaze out the window, and check into a hotel upon arrival.
-Oh, and rack up the mileage and points, of course.
+Oh, and rack up miles and points in loyalty programs, of course.

 I welcome your feedback, questions and ideas, and can be reached at darren@frequentlyflying.com.
-I’ll do my best to reply to any inquiries within 24-hours.
+I’ll do my best to reply to any inquiries as quickly as possible.

 First Class Wishes,